 The mobile industry is climbing at a considerable clip.
-Here INN looks at the key facts behind the mobile web investing industry.
+Here’s a look at key mobile web investing facts.

-Smartphone technology has transformed several industries, including investing.
-The ability to communicate instantly has had an unprecedented effect on our business and investing ecosystem.
+Mobile device technology has transformed countless industries in recent years, and the ability to communicate instantly has had an unprecedented effect on business.

-Due to how quickly smartphones have evolved over the last decade or so, more people are turning to their handheld devices instead of their computers as a way of accessing the internet.
-That growth has increased so much that in 2019, Pew Research Center reported that five billion people globally own mobile devices.
-In late 2016, mobile web browsing surpassed desktop browsing for the first time in history.
+Smartphones have evolved quickly over the last decade or so, and more people are turning to handheld devices instead of their computers as a way of accessing the internet.

-As global mobile data traffic is expected to grow at a compound annual growth rate of 47 percent between 2016 and 2021, here the Investing News Network (INN) breaks down a few basic mobile web investing facts to consider before diving into the space.
+Here the Investing News Network breaks down a few basic mobile web investing facts to consider before diving into this exciting and dynamic space.

-Mobile web investing: What is the mobile web?
+Mobile web investing facts: What is the mobile web?

-In simple terms, the answer is quite easy.
-The mobile web relates to “browser-based” internet services that are accessed via our handheld devices.
+The mobile web relates to browser-based internet services that are accessed via handheld devices.

-Therefore, if you’ve ever used your phone and accessed a web browser such as Google (NASDAQ:GOOGL), logged onto the Facebook app (NASDAQ:FB), checked your email, done online banking, used a streaming service like Netflix (NASDAQ:NFLX) or even played a game, then you’re certainly familiar with the mobile web to an extent.
+That means if you’ve ever used your phone to access a web browser such as Google, logged onto the Facebook (NASDAQ:FB) app, checked your email, done online banking, used a streaming service like Netflix (NASDAQ:NFLX) or even played a game, then you’re familiar with the mobile web to an extent.

-As they are in many other sectors and industries, ETFs are an attractive option for those who are interested in a commodity as a whole, rather than one specific company.
-ETFs typically offer lower fees and a wide variety of investment objectives.
+ETFs are an attractive option for those who are interested in an industry as a whole because they provide exposure to a basket of companies rather than requiring investors to choose a specific stock.
+They typically have low fees and can serve a wide variety of investment objectives.

-According to ETFdb.com, there are a select few overall internet-based ETFs, which include the First Trust Dow Jones Internet Index Fund (BMV:FDN), KraneShares CSI China Internet ETF (NASDAQ:KWEB), PowerShares NASDAQ Internet Portfolio ETF (NASDAQ:PNQI) and Emerging Markets Internet & eCommerce ETF (NYSEARCA:EMQQ).
+According to ETFdb.com, there are a select few overall internet-based ETFs that can provide exposure to the mobile web.
+Those include the First Trust Dow Jones Internet Index Fund (ARCA:FDN), the KraneShares CSI China Internet ETF (ARCA:KWEB), the PowerShares NASDAQ Internet Portfolio ETF (NASDAQ:PNQI) and the Emerging Markets Internet & eCommerce ETF (ARCA:EMQQ).

 For those looking for a more specific mobile web ETF, there is also the the PureFunds Video Game Tech ETF (ARCA:GAMR), which is the first of its kind.